-This scheme of delegation sets out clearly who has the authority to make decisions: it must make clear who is responsible as well as who is accountable as the two things may not be the same.
-This is one of the most important documents for our trust.
-The scheme of delegation reflects the size, scale and structure of our trust.
+The Scheme of Delegation is one of the most important documents for our Trust and reflects the size, scale and structure of our Trust.
 It must be understood and used by all those involved in leadership and governance.

-The executive and committees of the trust board draw their authority, legitimacy and power to make decisions from the scheme of delegation.
+The executive leadership team (the "ELT") and committees of the Trust Board draw their authority, legitimacy and power to make decisions from the Scheme of Delegation.